hex007/toxic/README.md

 Steps to setup

-1) configure lcd.py : change the pins to your setup
+1) configure lcd.py (line 57): change the pins to your setup

    note  : pin numbers are GPIO pin numbers and not physical pin numbers

    refer : <http://www.adafruit.com/adablog/wp-content/uploads/2013/02/Leaf_R2.png>

-2) change login details in toxic.py : replace all caps words with respective values
+2) change login details in toxic.py(line 23) : replace all caps words with respective values

    note  : initialize to blank for localhost without authentication